Galvanized-Heart/astra/docs/design.md

 - TODO: Look into Pydantic for configs.

 ### scripts
 In `scripts`, there will be logic used to run preconfigured pipelines within this repository at a high level.
+This will involve:
-This will involve downloading raw data, downloading model weights, processing the raw data, training a model from scratch, fine-tuning a pretrained model, running inference on a model, evaluating a model on a given dataset.
+1. downloading raw data,
+2. downloading model weights,
+3. processing the raw data,
+4. training a model from scratch,
+5. fine-tuning a pretrained model,
+6. running inference on a model,
+7. evaluating a model on a given dataset.

 This will help streamline many of the processes involved in experimenting and also help users experiment with the code once it is published.

 ### tests
 `tests` will be a folder containing test scripts for ensuring components from this repository work as intented.
 This could look at testing layers, loss functions, data processing, model on example data as a method of verifying that the program runs smoothly.
 This development will be done using <a href=https://docs.pytest.org/en/7.1.x/contents.html>pytest</a>.